-Emulate the real-time feeling of an event on social media with live broadcasts on LinkedIn or Facebook (or wherever your audience spends their time).
-You can take the content of a session you were planning to host at the event and turn it into a live broadcast, where you talk through slides the same way you would have in an auditorium.
+Emulate the real-time feeling of an event through social media.
+Use live broadcasts on LinkedIn or Facebook (or wherever your audience spends their time).
+Turn content from previously in-person events, and adapt them into relevant live broadcast material.
+One example is to talk through a slide deck virtually the same way you would have in an auditorium.

-Another option is to host your own “virtual panel” discussion between a few of your team members about the topic of the conference or event you were planning to attend.
-You can even allow audience members to chime in with comments and reactions, or host a live Q&A session at the end where you respond to people’s comments!
-(Note: It can be tricky to present and monitor comments at the same time, so you’ll likely want to dedicate a separate person and computer for that. )
+Another option is to host your own “virtual panel” discussion between a few of your team members.
+Allow audience members to chime in with comments and reactions, or host a live Q&A session at the end where you respond to people’s comments!
+(Note: It can be tricky to present and monitor comments at the same time, so you’ll likely want to dedicate a separate person and computer for that.)

 Use Your Show Floor Swag as a Demand Generation Campaign with SDRs

-The swag you ordered for events doesn’t have to go to waste!
+Repurpose the swag you order for in-person events!
 Take all the items you were going to give away on the show floor and send them to your top prospects as part of a demand generation campaign.
 Bundle together a few pieces of swag with printed collateral and a handwritten note from an SDR with a message about how you were hoping to give this to them on the show floor.

-If you execute this with a Sending Platform, each SDR will get alerts once the individual sends are delivered to prospects.
-They can follow up with a timely email or LinkedIn asking if the prospect received the items.
+If you execute this with a Sending Platform, each SDR will get alerts once the individual door-opener gifts are delivered to prospects.
+They can follow up with a timely email or LinkedIn message asking if the prospect received the items.
 This creates the perfect opportunity to start a conversation with the prospect, see if they’re a good fit, and book a meeting.

-With each send, be sure to connect what you’re sending with why you’re sending it and what value you have to offer.
-Simply sending something will not guarantee a meeting; you need to be strategic and thoughtful just like any other form of outreach.
+With each gift, or ABM send, be sure to connect what you’re sending with why you’re sending it and what value you have to offer.
+Simply sending something will not guarantee a meeting.
+You need to be strategic and thoughtful just like any other form of outreach.
 Follow up each send with a quick email asking if they received it and whether they’d like to connect.